staticinstance/react-jest-starter-kit/README.md

 # Run
 npm run dev
 #Issues
-If you see any errors in the console make sure you are running the latest version of node You can use a tool such as nvm
+If you see any errors in the console make sure you are running the latest version of node.

+You can use a tool such as nvm